pgRouting/pgrouting/doc/trsp/pgr_trspVia_withPoints.rst

     :start-after: -- q8
     :end-before: -- q9

-From the :doc:`pgr_dijkstraVia` result it removes the conflicting paths and builds the solution with the results of the :doc:`pgr_trsp` algorithm:
+From the :doc:`pgr_withPointsVia` result it removes the conflicting paths and builds the solution with the results of the :doc:`pgr_trsp` algorithm:

 .. literalinclude:: trspVia_withPoints.queries